Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 WooCommerce homepage

 If you’re in the middle of a Black Friday sale, for example, your WooCommerce store’s headline should reflect that.
-Additionally, you’d also want to include for how long the offers will last, to avoid any confusion.
+Additionally, you’d also want to include how long the offers will last to avoid any confusion.

 Store’s headlines can vary depending on the season or due to special events.
-However, during the rest of the year, you can stick with a simple headline that tells visitors about what kind of products you sell or what sets your store apart.
+However, during the rest of the year, you can stick with a simple headline telling visitors what products you sell or what sets your store apart.

-Two of the most common examples of the types of CTAs that you can find on an online store are email signups and prompts to make a purchase:
+Two of the most common examples of the types of CTAs that you can find in an online store are email signups and prompts to make a purchase:

 An email signup CTA